Healthcare

 Each feature is mapped to a role, workflow, admin control, and measurable launch outcome.

-Admin and workflow control
+Appointment and intake workflow

 Architecture